 The State, as pay agent, and consistent with the authorization from the IRS or other appropriate taxing authority, will deduct all applicable Federal, State, and local taxes from the check of any Individual Provider, as required by law and/or where the Individual Provider completes and returns to the State the appropriate forms from the taxing authority.
 These deductions shall begin within the time required by law, or, where there is no legal requirement, within 30 days following the request.
-Each new Individual Provider and returning Individual Providers who have not provided services during the past twelve (12) months shall submit a new Federal W-4 Employee Withholding Allowance Certificate and a new Illinois W-4 Employee's Illinois Withholding Allowance Certificate prior to submitting their first time schedule for payment.
+Each new Individual Provider and returning Individual Providers who have not provided services during the past twelve (12) months shall submit a new Federal W-4 Employee Withholding Allowance Certificate prior to submitting their first time schedule for payment.